-A&HW 4530 Seminar for Student Teachers in Social Studies
+A&HW 4530 - Seminar for Student Teachers in Social Studies

-Must be taken concurrently with A&HW 4730.
-Restricted to majors.
+Addendum: Restricted to majors.
 Discussion of contextual issues related to student teaching in New York City and support for developing teachers.

-A&HW 4729 Observation in the Social Studies
+A&HW 4729 - Observation in the Social Studies

 Restricted to majors.
 Preliminary experience in middle and high school social studies classrooms.